There are now 2 possible online modes for units:

 Students will learn practical skills from a variety of application areas in engineering.
 General and discipline specific safety inductions are also part of this unit.

-Assessment is based on active participation in the modules.
+Assessment is based on completion of preparation tasks and active participation in the modules.
 Engineering students must successfully complete this unit within their first two years of study.

 - 0 points